 Lesson 2: Be honest about what success means to you.
 Share it with your team and all stakeholders.

-Approximately one year ago, our leadership team completed an exercise in which we shared our personal goals for the organization, including our team, our offerings and our position in the marketplace.
+In 2017, our leadership team completed an exercise in which we shared our personal goals for the organization, including our team, our offerings and our position in the marketplace.
 As it turned out, our visions are aligned behind a focus on growth and development of long-term sustainable value.
-That shared recognition helped align our strategic decisions for the company and has been a major contributor to our increased rate of growth and success over the last twelve months.
+That shared recognition helped align our strategic decisions for the company and has been a major contributor to our increased rate of growth and success since.

 Lesson 3: Teams adopt management’s behaviors – for good AND for bad.